The Knights Celestial have come into their own, having discovered their powers (and weaknesses), but it may not be enough. Undead have arisen.

 Wardyn arrived in the morning to see the ash remains of the undead being burned and the town of Faerlong Dell halfway between hope and despair.
 He now wore the regalia of the Knights Celestial, but that didn’t stop many humans withdrawing inside doorways or standing behind carts when he arrived, on foot, as the Urukesh always do.

-But they watched as he joined the Knights Celestial, clearly one of them, and some relaxed their guard.
-A few even came to see him—an Uruk not trying to slaughter you or steal your land, to see what they were really like.
-When they saw the size of him, they immediately developed a newfound respect for the knights who had pushed the Uruk back over the last five or six years.
+But as he joined the Knights Celestial—clearly one of them—some relaxed their guard.
+A few even came to see him, an Uruk not trying to slaughter you or steal your land, to see what they were really like.
+When they took in the size of him, they immediately developed a deep respect for the knights who had pushed the Uruk back over the last five or six years.

 “Morning all,” Wardyn said.
 “I see that you’ve discovered something my people have known about for a few seasons.
 How did you fare in the battle?”